berkekiran/berkekiran/README.md

 ### Hi there, I'm Berke 👋

-🔭 I'm Berke, an experienced blockchain developer passionate about innovative and secure solutions.
+🔭 An experienced blockchain developer passionate about innovative and secure solutions.
 Specialize in smart contracts and decentralized applications.

 Currently working at DappLabs and available for freelance web3 projects.